mstksg/inCode/copy/entries/monad-plus-1.md

 [^either]: Actually, there is one noteworthy success/failure monad that isn't implemented as a MonadPlus in Haskell --- the Either.
-Arguably, Either embodies the "spirit" of MonadPlus; the problem is that Haskell depands that "fail"/"mzero" must not take any parameters, and Either must always have a "reason" when it fails.
+Arguably, Either embodies the "spirit" of MonadPlus; the problem is that Haskell requires that "fail"/"mzero" must not take any parameters, and Either must always have a "reason" when it fails.
 However, one could easily instance their own Either instance with a "default reason" if the `Left` type is known.
 The easiest way